The Heroine Mulan Goes to War in Her Father’s Place by Xu Wei (雌木蘭替父從軍, c. 1580)

-Mulan Joins the Army is one of Xu Wei’s most famous plays, and is often credited with bringing the legend of Mulan into the public spotlight.
+As one of Xu Wei’s most famous plays, this dramatic retelling of Mulan’s story is often credited with bringing this legend into the public spotlight.

 Xu Wei’s classic play had a profound influence on how the legend of Mulan developed.
 Before the Ming Dynasty, Mulan’s story remained brief and vague.
 Even though Xu Wei’s play was not excessive in length (the original manuscript barely exceeded twenty pages), it was the first to provide many of the details that have now become inseparable from the legend.